 The SB-KKT conditions proposed in [21] for problem (7) with $\epsilon = 0$ are more loose than our proposed BKKT conditions as mentioned in (I).
 Consequently, we provide a better optimality measure for the relaxation (7) of the bilevel program (4).
-In fact, when p = 1, the SB-KKT conditions proposed in [21] are not even necessary conditions for the relaxed problem (7), but for another relaxation which has a larger feasible region (see model (12) and Proposition 3.1).
+In fact, when p=1, the SB-KKT conditions proposed in [21] are not even necessary conditions for the relaxed problem (7), but for another relaxation which has a larger feasible region (see model (12) and Proposition 3.1).
 Hence, our proposed BKKT conditions provide a significant improvement over the prior work.

-Moreover, under an appropriate assumption on the algorithm iterates (see Remark 2), our convergence analysis significantly generalizes the existing technique of [21] that only holds for the case when $\epsilon = 0, \psi(t) \equiv t$, and the function φ{μ} in (6) is used to smoothly approximate the l{p} norm in (4).
-In the said work, the formula of the smoothing function (6) fully exploited to derive important inequalities specific to (6). to obtain fundamental lemmas for establishing global subsequential convergence (see, for instance, [21, Lemma 7, Proposition 8, and the proof of Theorem 5]).
+Moreover, under an appropriate assumption on the algorithm iterates (see Remark 3), our convergence analysis significantly generalizes the existing technique of [21] that only holds for the case when $\epsilon = 0$, $\psi(t) \equiv t$, and the function φ_u in (6) is used to smoothly approximate the l_p norm in (4).
+In the said work, the formula of the smoothing function (6) was fully exploited to derive important inequalities that are specific to (6).
+The specific formula of (6) was also exhaustively utilized to obtain fundamental lemmas for establishing global subsequential convergence (see, for instance, [21, Lemma 7, Proposition 8, and the proof of Theorem 5]).
 Indeed, the lines of arguments used to establish the aforementioned results are only applicable to the chosen smoothing function (6).
 It should be noted that extension to a wider class of regularizers R_1 given by (2) with an arbitrary smooth approximation of the absolute value function is not trivial and requires more subtle arguments.
-To this end, the present work provides a unified analysis that derives alternative fundamental lemmas and properties. using arguments that do not rely on the specific formula of a smoothing function analytic properties of a density function generating the smoothing function.
-In turn, other important contributions of our work involve the flexibility of our algorithm the smoothing functions used and its applicability to a considerably wider class of regularizers for the hyperparameter optimization problem.
+To this end, the present work provides a unified analysis that derives alternative fundamental lemmas and properties.
+This is achieved using arguments that do not rely on the specific formula of a smoothing function but rather only on certain analytic properties of a density function generating the smoothing function.
+In turn, other important contributions of our work involve the flexibility of our algorithm concerning the smoothing functions used and its applicability to a considerably wider class of regularizers for the hyperparameter optimization problem.
+Compared to [21], our algorithm comes with convergence guarantees under less restrictive constraint qualifications and weaker algorithmic assumptions, all within the framework of the unified analysis.